absmach/supermq-docs/docs/api.md

 The limitation is that the existing ID has to be unique in the Mainflux domain.

-To create a thing with an external ID, you need provide the ID together with thing name, and other fields as well as a `user_token`
+To create a thing with an external ID, you need to provide the ID together with thing name, and other fields as well as a `user_token`

 For example: